goto-bus-stop/get-artist-title/README.md

 where the song title precedes the artist name:
 [WORLD OF FANTASY (MUSIC VIDEO) / capsule](https://www.youtube.com/watch?v=W4h8m74pyC8) It's up to you to decide which cases need to be swapped, though :smile:

-### plugin.cleanArtist(artist), plugin.cleanTitle(title)

-Cleanup an artist or title part.
-Return the new artist or title part when you're done.

 ## Licence